valory-xyz/open-autonomy/docs/abci.md

 ### Query the state

-The ABCI appplication state can be queried by means of the [`abci_query`](https://docs.tendermint.com/master/rpc/#/ABCI/abci_query) request.
+The ABCI application state can be queried by means of the [`abci_query`](https://docs.tendermint.com/master/rpc/#/ABCI/abci_query) request.
 The sender has to provide the `path` parameter (a string) and the `data`